remix-run/react-router/docs/upgrading/component-routes.md

 title: Framework Adoption from Component Routes
 ---

-<docs-warning>This guide is mostly a stub and in active development, it will be wrong about many things before the final v7 release</docs-warning>

 # Framework Adoption from Component Routes

 If you are using `<RouterProvider>` please see [Framework Adoption from RouterProvider][upgrade-router-provider] instead.